Intermittent percolation and the scale-free distribution of vegetation clusters: Introduction

-While some of the patterns formed by vegetation, such as stripes, have a characteristic size scale, ground-breaking empirical studies showed a decade ago that vegetation aggregates in semi-arid environments lack a well-defined characteristic scale (i.e. vegetation patches of greatly diverse sizes can be found together) \cite{Scanlon2007,Kefi2007}.
-More specifically, in this latter situation patch-size distributions can be fitted by power-laws, the hallmark of scale-free systems \cite{Newman-powerlaws,Mitzenmacher,Sornette-book,RMP}.
-From a theoretical perspective, scale-free cluster-size distributions are often the fingerprint of critical points \cite{Binney,Henkel-book,Stauffer-Aharony,Christensen-book,GG}.
-A classical and archetypical example of a critical point appears in the problem of standard, also called ``isotropic'', percolation.
+While some of the patterns formed by vegetation, such as stripes, have a characteristic size scale, ground-breaking empirical studies showed a decade ago that vegetation aggregates in semiarid environments lack a well-defined characteristic scale (i.e. vegetation patches of greatly diverse sizes can be observed in nearby areas) \cite{Scanlon2007,Kefi2007}.
+More specifically, in this latter situation patch-size distributions can be fitted by power-laws \cite{Manrubia,Azaele}, the hallmark of scale-free systems \cite{Newman-powerlaws,Mitzenmacher,Sornette-book,RMP}.
+From a theoretical perspective, scale-free cluster-size distributions are often the fingerprint of critical points, at the edge of a phase transition \cite{Binney,Henkel-book,Stauffer-Aharony,Christensen-book,GG}.
+An archetypical example of a critical point, paradigmatic to rationalize scale-free clusters, is ``standard'' or ``isotropic'' percolation.

-In the simplest percolation setup there are two possible states for the sites of a given lattice (which represents the physical space): empty or occupied.
-In the percolating phase the largest aggregate of occupied sites spans the whole system; on the other hand, in the non-percolating phase only localized finite clusters exist.
-In between these two phases --right at the percolation threshold or critical point-- clusters of all possible sizes --from tiny to system-size-spanning ones-- emerge, generating a power-law (scale-free) distribution of cluster sizes with well-known universal exponent values and characteristic scaling features \cite{Stauffer-Aharony,Christensen-book}.
+In the simplest percolation model, the sites of a given lattice (which represents the physical space) can be in two possible states: either empty or occupied.
+In the percolating phase, i.e. for large occupation probabilities, the largest aggregate of occupied sites spans the whole system; on the other hand, in the non-percolating phase, i.e. for low occupation probabilities, only finite-size clusters exist.
+In between these two phases --right at the percolation threshold or critical point-- clusters of all possible sizes --from tiny to extremely large ones-- emerge, generating a power-law (scale-free) distribution of cluster sizes; this has well-known universal critical exponents and characteristic scaling features \cite{Stauffer-Aharony,Christensen-book}.